-The Yale New Haven Hospital Center for EMS Paramedic Program
+The Yale New Haven Hospital Center for EMS Hybrid Paramedic Program

 The Yale New Haven Hospital Center for EMS Paramedic Program is a State of Connecticut approved educational program and is based on the current National Standard Curriculum for Paramedic Training and the current National Educational Standards document of the U.S. NHTSA.
-The program is nationally accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) and Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The course hours consist of a minimum of 1800 combined hours consisting of classroom, lab, clinical and field internship.
+The Yale New Haven Hospital Center for EMS Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The course hours consist of a minimum of 1800 combined hours consisting of online learning, lab, simulation, clinical, and field internship.
 Clinical, lab and field rotations are based on objectives accomplished, not only contact hours.
-In addition there are written assignments and homework.
-The classroom, practical, simulation and clinical portion for the program are conducted throughout Paramedicine I to IV.
-Finishing of clinical rotations and field internship is conducted during Paramedicine V.
+In addition, there are written assignments and homework.
+The online learning, practical, lab, simulation, and clinical portions of the program are conducted throughout semesters I to IV.
+Finishing of clinical rotations and the beginning of field internship occurs during and after semester V.